 The History of Bloody Mary

 Mary Tudor was the oldest daughter of Henry VIII.
 Since male heirs are first in line for the throne, when her father died, her younger brother, Edward, became king.
 Mary was the next in line.
 However, since Mary was Catholic, Edward wanted to change the line of succession and have the throne to go to Lady Jane Grey next.
 When Edward was dying, Mary was summoned to London.
-She knew if she went to London she would be captured, so she fled to Framlingham Castle instead.
+She knew if she went to London she would be captured, so she fled to Framlingham Castle in Suffolk instead.
 While at the castle, she rallied her supporters and was proclaimed Queen of England.
 She was officially crowned at Westminster Abbey in London later that year.

 Mary is remembered for bringing back Catholicism to England after the short-lived Protestant reign of her half-brother.
 During her five-year reign, she had over 280 religious dissenters burned at the stake earning her the nickname “Bloody Mary.”
 Bloody Mary was real, not just a drink!